NTiering/CoreCqrs/README.md

 # CoreCqrs

-A starting point for dotnet projects that use minimal api and mediatr asa CQRS platform.
+A starting point for dotnet projects that use minimal api and mediatr as a CQRS platform.
 Designed to allow expansion without a steep learning curve.

 Events are also raised after command completion